 The Western Australian Marine Science Institution (WAMSI) is an independent, leading Australian marine research organisation.
-We are a collaboration of state, federal, industry and academic entities that deliver large-scale, long-term and world-class research.
+We are a collaboration of state, federal and academic entities that deliver large-scale, long-term and world-class research.
 Our projects, publications and consultations help governments, industry and the wider community to make informed decisions about the management of Western Australia’s marine estate.

 Our range of activities include:

 - Scoping and initiating new programs of research